Kitura/BlueSocket/README.md

 - `hostnameAndPort(from address: Address)` - This *class function* provides a means to extract the hostname and port from a given `Socket.Address`.
 On successful completion, a tuple containing the `hostname` and `port` are returned.
 - `checkStatus(for sockets: [Socket])` - This *class function* allows you to check status of an array of `Socket` instances.
 Upon completion, a tuple containing two `Socket` arrays is returned.
 The first array contains the `Socket` instances are that have data available to be read and the second array contains `Socket` instances that can be written to.
 This API does *not* block.
 It will check the status of each `Socket` instance and then return the results.
 - `wait(for sockets: [Socket], timeout: UInt)` - This *class function* allows for monitoring an array of `Socket` instances, waiting for either a timeout to occur or data to be readable at one of the monitored `Socket` instances.
 If a timeout of zero (0) is specified, this API will check each socket and return immediately.
-Otherwise, it will wait unit either the timeout expires or data is readable from one or more of the monitored `Socket` instances.
+Otherwise, it will wait until either the timeout expires or data is readable from one or more of the monitored `Socket` instances.
 If a timeout occurs, this API will return `nil`.
 If data is available on one or more of the monitored `Socket` instances, those instances will be returned in an array.
 - `isReadableOrWritable()` - This *instance function* allows to determine whether a `Socket` instance is readable and/or writable.
 A tuple is returned containing two `Bool` values.
 The first, if true, indicates the `Socket` instance has data to read, the second, if true, indicates that the `Socket` instance can be written to.
 - `setBlocking(shouldBlock: Bool)` - This *instance function* allows you control whether or not this `Socket` instance should be placed in blocking mode or not. **Note:** All `Socket` instances are, by *default*, created in *blocking mode*.